pslucas0212/Part-5-Perparing-the-Template/README.md

 ### Create VM Template on VMWare

 We will now create VM template on VMware.
 We will create a RHEL 8.3 teamplate to have some practice later updating the RHEL VM.
-Note: The following instruction steps come from the Template section of [What user permissions/roles are required for the VMware vCenter user account to provision from Satellite 6.x?](https://access.redhat.com/solutions/1339483) Red Hat Knowledge Center.
-See this article for more details.

 First you will need to upload any RHEL ISO files to the VMware environment you will need for the RHEL VM we will be creating.
+For RHEL 8.3 I uploaded the rhel-8.3-x86_64-dvd.iso file.

 Create and start the RHEL VM.
 Chose 1 CPU with 2 GB of RAM and 20GB disk space.
 You will use the web console to interact with the VM and configure it.
 You will need to set the language, define the disk and set the root password.
 Start the installation and reboot the system per the installation instruction.
 After the system has rebooted, login as root and start a terminal session for the remainder of the configuration.